-SECTION C: Information about the EPOC-PR The data are preserved in accordance with the EPOC-PR issued on (indicate the date of issuance of request) and transmitted on (indicate the date of transmission of request) with the file number (indicate file number).
-It was extended by 30 days by the issuing authority, file number on (tick the box and indicate, if applicable).
-SECTION D: Confirmation This confirms that the following request for production has been issued (tick the appropriate box and complete, if necessary): European Production Order Certificate issued by (indicate the authority) on (indicate the date of issuance of request) and transmitted on (indicate the date of transmission of request) with the file number (indicate file number) and transmitted to (indicate the service provider/ designated establishment/ legal representative/ competent authority to which it was transmitted and, if available, the file number given by the addressee).
-European Investigation Order issued by (indicate the authority) on (indicate the date of issuance of request) and transmitted on (indicate the date of transmission of request) with the file number (indicate file number) and transmitted to (indicate the State and competent authority to which it was transmitted and, if available, the file number given by the requested authorities).
+SECTION C: Information about the EPOC-PR

+The data are preserved in accordance with the EPOC-PR issued on (indicate the date of issuance of request) and transmitted on (indicate the date of transmission of request) with the file number (indicate file number).

+☐ It was extended by 30 days by the issuing authority, file number on (tick the box and indicate, if applicable).

+SECTION D: Confirmation

+This confirms that the following request for production has been issued (tick the appropriate box and complete, if necessary):

+European Production Order Certificate issued by

+European Investigation Order issued by

+Mutual Legal Assistance request issued by

+Signature of the issuing authority and/or its representative

+Name:

+Date:

+Signature (2):